hartwigmedical/hmftools/sv-linx/README.md

 ##### Prioritise Transcripts
 Prioritise transcripts and choose one fusion per cluster per fusion gene pair by the following rules in order
 * Viable non-disrupted fusion
+* Inframe
+* Chain not terminated for known fusions
+* 3’ partner biotype is protein_coding
 * Fusion without skipped exons
-* Both the 5' and 3’ transcripts are canonical
 * Best 3’ partner, ranked by canonical and then longest (non NMD) protein coding
 * Best 5’ partner out of those ranked by canonical, then longest protein coding